 Editing for Writers

-My online editing course, Editing for Writers, will be available from Writing NSW in the second half of 2021.
+My online editing course, Editing for Writers, will be available from Writing NSW from 1 November to 10 December 2021.
 Here’s a summary of the topics.

 Proofreading and copyediting

 Proofreading is much more than correcting spelling mistakes and the placement of commas.
 Good copyediting tightens language and increases your chances of finding a publisher and readers.
 This session introduces the fundamentals of these processes.

 When you restructure a piece of writing, the whole text is up for grabs.
 Structural editing is a creative means of reimagining the shape, balance and flow of a text.
 In this session, we also consider sensitivity editing for diverse readers.